KEO-cls-eedi/specification/doc/clseedi.md

 * `configuration` - the configuration of the local system
 * `supportedEebusUseCases` - an array of EEBUS use cases the local device supports
 * `metering` - measurements from grid connection point (*GCP)
+* `demands` - power demand forecasts from the local device

 The backend can read the current state of the local device by sending a `read` message (see section [Read](@ref Read)).
 The local device is obliged to reply all data that is available to it, i.e. fill out all top-level properties of the